-Diagram describes the high-level Service workflow in the OOTB system.
+The following figure describes the high-level Service workflow in the OOTB system.

-Note:

-CSM uses several features to enhance the Service workflow (example: The Service Form helps create and manage Services, One-Step Actions help move a Service through its workflow, etc.).
+Note: CSM uses several features to enhance the Service workflow (ex: The Service Form helps create and manage Services, One-Step Actions help move a Service through its workflow, etc.).